RADIS: Remote Attestation of Distributed IoT Services: Related Works

-Dynamic attestation approaches aim to verify the run-time state of the Prover during the normal software execution.
-The work in \cite{Kil2009} proposes ReDAS as an attestation protocol that verifies the properties of the run-time behavior of the Prover.
+\textbf{Dynamic attestation.} Dynamic attestation approaches aim to verify the run-time state of the Prover during the normal software execution.
+Kil et al. \cite{Kil2009} propose ReDAS as an attestation protocol that verifies the properties of the run-time behaviour of the Prover.
 When any of the properties is violated, ReDAS stores the relevant evidence in a Trusted Platform Module (TPM).
 ReDAS checks the system integrity only at system calls, and it traces only the order of the launched modules in a system.
 Therefore, it does not detect the malware presence between system calls, and it does not check the runtime flow of the instructions of a specific module.
-C-FLAT \cite{Abera2016} proposes a complete attestation of the run-time state of the Prover.
+Abera et al. \cite{Abera2016} propose C-FLAT, a complete attestation of the run-time state of the Prover.
 During the execution, each software instruction is reported into a so-called ``trusted anchor'' and from there, a hash engine mechanism accumulates the sequence of the instructions into a single hash value that represents the entire control flow of the Prover's state.
-A Verifier, who has initially computed and stored a set of all the possible valid hashes of the Prover, can detect control-flow attacks, since a Prover targeted with a control-flow run-time attack will report an unexpected hash value to the Verifier.
-A practical version of C-FLAT is introduced in LO-FAT \cite{Dessouky2017}.
+A Verifier, who has initially computed and stored a set of all the possible valid hashes of the Prover, can detect control-flow attacks since a Prover targeted with a control-flow run-time attack will report an unexpected hash value to the Verifier.
+This work is extended by Dessouky et al. \cite{Dessouky2017} which present a practical version of C-FLAT named LO-FAT.
 Instead of the software instrumentation used in C-FLAT, LO-FAT explores the features of the microcontroller to intercept the instructions, providing in this way an implementation of C-FLAT with low overhead.
-ATRIUM \cite{Zeitouni2017} proposes a hardware based runtime attestation protocol that is resilient against Time of Check Time of Use attacks.
-ATRIUM attests both executed instructions and the control flow.
+LiteHAX \cite{Dessouky:2018} extended C-FLAT by proposing a hardware-based protocol that detects both control-flow and data-flow attacks for a specific architecture of embedded devices.
+ATRIUM \cite{Zeitouni2017} proposes a hardware-based runtime attestation protocol that is resilient against Time of Check Time of Use attacks.
+ATRIUM attests both executed instructions and the control-flow.

-However, the existing dynamic attestation protocols follow the one-device-attestation approach and do not provide a complete evidence about the integrity of the services that compose a distributed IoT system.
+However, the existing dynamic attestation protocols follow the single-device-attestation approach and do not provide a complete evidence of the integrity of the distributed IoT services.